ben/foundry-ironsworn/README.md

 Now you're ready to create vows, embark on journeys, and slay beasts.
 Keep track of your story using journal entries.

+## Ironsworn

+This work is based on Ironsworn (found at www.ironswornrpg.com), created by Shawn Tomkin, and licensed for our use under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license  (creativecommons.org/licenses/by-nc-sa/4.0/).